JakubKorytko/file-manager/README.md

-# file-manager
+# files-manager
- Console file manager, with basic functions to manipulate files on your disk
+ Console files manager, with basic functions to manipulate files on your disk